Alexander: Etymology

 The earliest attested form of the name, is the Mycenaean Greek feminine anthroponym 𐀀𐀩𐀏𐀭𐀅𐀨, a-re-ka-sa-da-ra, (/Alexandra/), written in the Linear B syllabic script.
-Alaksandu, alternatively called Alakasandu or Alaksandus, was a king of Wilusa who sealed a treaty with the Hittite king Muwatalli II ca. 1280 BC; this is generally assumed to have been a Greek called Alexandros.
+Alaksandu, alternatively called Alakasandu or Alaksandus, was a king of Wilusa who sealed a treaty with the Hittite king Muwatalli II c.
+1280 BC; this is generally assumed to have been a Greek called Alexandros.

 The name was one of the epithets given to the Greek goddess Hera and as such is usually taken to mean "one who comes to save warriors".
-In the Iliad, the character Paris is known also as Alexander.
-The name's popularity was spread throughout the Greek world by the military conquests of King Alexander III, commonly known as "Alexander the Great".
+In the Iliad, the character Paris is also known as Alexander.
+The name's popularity was spread throughout the Greek world by the military conquests of Alexander the Great.
 Most later Alexanders in various countries were directly or indirectly named after him.

 People known as Alexander

 Alexander has been the name of many rulers, including kings of Macedon, of Scotland, emperors of Russia and popes.